The Strong Gravitational Lens Finding Challenge: Lens finding methods

-For the ground based cases three configurations with highest area under ROC were III,IV and VI.
+For the ground based cases, the three configurations with highest area under ROC were III, IV and VI.
 Although the areas are very similar between IV and VI the last one is superior in the low fake positives end.
 Thus, for the Strong Lensing Challenge in the ground base sample, we used configuration VI.
 This final scheme is illustrated in figure \ref{colorCASTCNN}.

-The area under ROC, in both space based configurations were, in general, smaller than in the multi-band case, which suggests how the CNNs are sensitive to color information to find Strong Lensing.
-Particularly, ground base configuration II used one CNN per band thus not considering color information and has the similar area under ROC as our best single band configuration.
+The area under ROC, in both space based configurations were, in general, smaller than in the multi-band case, which suggests how the CNNs are sensitive to colour information to find strong lensing.
+Particularly, ground base configuration II used one CNN per band and has the similar area under ROC as our best single band configuration.